Dynamic Local Average Treatment Effects in Time Series: Additional Results on Identification-Robust Inference

 When $\mathbf{S}_{0,T}$ is known, it is straightforward to use existing tests in the identification-robust linear IVs literature to test $H_{0}$ with known optimality properties under certain conditions.
 However, one must be careful in defining the appropriate statistics when applying existing tests in this setting in order to maintain efficiency.

 With fixed regressors $X$ and $Z$ and reduced-form errors $v$ that are i.i.d. across rows with each row being bivariate normally distributed with a mean of zero and a known nonsingular covariance matrix $\Sigma_{v}$, careful application of the results of \citeReferencesSupp{andrews/moreira/stock:2006} imply that $\overline{Z}(C_{0,T})^{\prime}y$ is a sufficient statistic for $(\beta,\theta^{\prime})^{\prime}$.
 This implies that there can be no loss in efficiency from focusing on tests that are functions of only $\overline{Z}(C_{0,T})^{\prime}y$.
-On the other hand, the following proposition implies a loss in efficiency from tests that are functions of only $Z^{\prime}M_{X}y$, which a casual user may be tempted to use when constructing identification-robust tests for $\beta$. \begin{prop} For the model in \eqref{Eq.
-(2.5) AMS} with fixed regressors $X$ and $Z$ and reduced-form errors $v$ that are i.i.d. across rows with each row being bivariate normal with a zero mean and known p.d. covariance matrix $\Sigma_{v}$, $Z^{\prime}M_{X}y$ is not sufficient for $\left(\beta,\,\theta'\right)'$ if $\pi_{0}<1$. \end{prop} This result implies that existing tests (i.e.,.
+On the other hand, the following proposition implies a loss in efficiency from tests that are functions of only $Z^{\prime}M_{X}y$, which a casual user may be tempted to use when constructing identification-robust tests for $\beta$. \begin{assumption} $\mathrm{rank}\left(\left(I-P_{M_{X}Z}\right)M_{X}C_{0,T}Z\right)>0$. \end{assumption} Assumption \ref{Assumption: S.B.X-(Non-redundancy)} requires that the residualized instrument variation in $\mathbf{S}_{0,T}$ is not fully spanned by the full-sample residualized instrument.
+This rules out degenerate designs in which $M_{X}C_{0,T}Z$ and $M_{X}Z$ have the same relevant span. \begin{prop} For the model in \eqref{Eq.
+(2.5) AMS} with fixed regressors $X$ and $Z$ and reduced-form errors $v$ that are i.i.d. across rows with each row being bivariate normal with a zero mean and known p.d. covariance matrix $\Sigma_{v}$.
+If $\pi_{0}<1$ and Assumption \ref{Assumption: S.B.X-(Non-redundancy)} holds, then $Z^{\prime}M_{X}y$ is not sufficient for $\left(\beta,\,\theta'\right)'$. \end{prop} This result implies that existing tests (i.e.,.
 CLR, LM and AR tests) and extensions thereof are not efficient when $Z$ is treated as the matrix of IVs rather than $C_{0,T}Z$.

 The results of \citeReferencesSupp{andrews/moreira/stock:2006} imply that the CLR, LM and AR tests have limiting null rejection probabilities equal to $\alpha$ under weak instrument asymptotics.
 In addition, results in \citeReferencesSupp{andrews/moreira/stock:2006} imply asymptotic near-optimality properties of the CLR test under a stronger set of assumptions that may not hold in the presence of serial correlation in $\{v_{t}\}$.